FTP - General FTP Settings

 General FTP Information

-- Port: 21.
+- Port: Set this to 21.

 Account Manager

 Bluehost has made it easier for you to create and manage your FTP accounts.
-You just need to log into your Account Manager and navigate to the FTP Management section.
+You just need to log in to your Account Manager and navigate to the FTP Management section.

 If you're already logged into your Account Manager, you can use the following link to go to your FTP Management section.